ShadowUser17/BasicInstalls/kubernetes/k8s-scheduling.md

 ```

 #### Schedule pods with nodeAffinity:
-Add `affinity.nodeAffinity` to the pod template spec for enforce deployment in specific `AZ`.
+- Add `affinity.nodeAffinity` to the pod template spec for enforce deployment in specific `AZ`.
+- Multiple items in `nodeSelectorTerms` are selected with `OR` logic but sub-elements in `matchExpressions` have `AND` logic!
 ```yaml
 affinity:
   nodeAffinity: